Henry Normal: Television

 In 1991 he starred in Channel 4's late night series Packet of Three, which blended stand-up comedy with a peculiarly solipsistic sitcom about the staff working at a variety theatre called the Crumpsall Palladium.
 As the beleaguered, depressed theatre owner, Normal was assisted by stage manager Frank Skinner and kiosk attendant Jenny Eclair.

 He co-wrote and script-edited the multi-award-winning Mrs Merton Show and the spin-off series Mrs Merton and Malcolm.
 He also co-created and co-wrote the first series of The Royle Family with Caroline Aherne and Craig Cash.
 With Steve Coogan, he co-wrote the BAFTA-winning Paul and Pauline Calf Video Diaries, Coogan's Run, Tony Ferrino, Dr. Terrible's House of Horrible, all of Coogan's live tours, and the film The Parole Officer.

 Productions

-Setting up Baby Cow Productions in 1999, Henry executive-produced all, and script-edited many, of the shows of its seventeen-and-a-half-year output during his tenure as MD.
+Setting up Baby Cow Productions in 1999, Normal executive-produced all, and script-edited many, of the shows of its seventeen-and-a-half-year output during his tenure as MD.
 Highlights of the Baby Cow output during this time include Oscar-nominated Philomena, Gavin and Stacey, I Believe in Miracles, Moone Boy, Uncle, Red Dwarf, The Mighty Boosh, Marion and Geoff, Nighty Night, Camping, Hunderby and Alan Partridge.